|CEO Inland Rail – Richard Wankmuller|

 |Director, Operations – Graeme Findlay|

-As Director Operations, Graeme oversees the programme-wide functions that support and enable delivery of the Inland Rail Programme.
-This includes the Programme Management Office (PMO), Health & Safety, Human Resources and Commercial.
+As Director Operations, Graeme oversees the program-wide functions that support and enable delivery of the Inland Rail Program.
+This includes the Program Management Office (PMO), Health & Safety, Human Resources and Commercial.

 Graeme has extensive experience in major programmes in senior operational and executive management roles.
 He has held positions including Project Director and General Manager of PMO with BP, BG Group and Origin Energy.